ana-kharo/ana-kharo/README.md

 - 🏳️‍🌈 I'm a black lesbian woman.
 - 💬 I'm a diversity and inclusion expert who gives talks on the subject.
-- ✅ Check Mark ButtonCurrently studying Frontend, UX, and UI.
+- ✅ Currently studying Frontend, UX, and UI.
 - 😄 Pronouns: She/Her.

 <div>